On this page:

 Send us an e-mail for more info, or to have us keep you informed of updates in our schedule.

-Beginners' Courses typically run for a minimum of 36 classes, taught in three sets for 12 classes each (B1, B2, and B3), each class lasting one hour, meeting once a week, payable in blocks of four classes for $80, or 12 for $210.
+The three session Introductory course starting on March 4th, costs $52.50.
+The Beginners' T'ai Chi form course that follows the introductory course, runs for 36 classes, and is taught in three sets for 12 classes each (B1, B2, and B3), each class lasting one hour, meeting once a week, payable in blocks of four classes for $80, or 12 for $210.
 Free make-ups available for missed classes!
 Only $10 to repeat a class!

 To register for one of our courses, or for more info, including location, start times and cost, please call 212-502-4112 or send us an email.